sgersz/homelab-2025/README.md

    review - terraform plan
    apply - terraform apply

+## 🔐 Docker Permissions & Access

+When running Docker containers (especially on Unraid), it’s important to understand **permissions and user IDs (UID/GID)** to avoid issues with file access across your system.

+By default, Docker containers often run as `root` inside the container, but that can cause problems when accessing files on the host if permissions don’t match.
+To avoid permission errors, many containers let you specify:

+- **PUID (User ID)** → the user ID that the container will use inside the container
+- **PGID (Group ID)** → the group ID for access permissions

+In Unraid, the default user is typically:
+- `PUID=99`  (user `nobody`)
+- `PGID=100` (group `users`)

+I used these values in my containers so they play nicely with Unraid’s permission model.
+You can check your actual IDs in Unraid’s terminal with:

+id nobody
+id users

+Docker permissions are a whole thing, and quite the pain if they break.
+I would suggest looking up the guides on linuxserver.io and docker docs around permissions.

-## Reflection / Learnings
+## 📝 Reflection / Learnings

 Building a homelab sounded easy… until I actually started building one. 😅 It’s been equal parts rewarding, frustrating, eye-opening, and fun.
 I wanted a space that could do double duty: a **sandbox to tinker with virtualization, containers, automation, and security**, and a **central hub to finally get all my media organized** (because let’s be honest, it was chaos).
+I’ll be sharing more updates in the future, especially around configuring hardware encoding with the Intel Arc GPU—that was definitely a tricky part to figure out.

+This was also my **first time using GitHub in a personal way**, and it’s been a blast figuring out GitHub Pages, writing everything up, and pulling this project together.
+Turns out documenting things can be fun too (who knew?).

 I was inspired by a really smart guy (you know who you are 👀) who suggested it’d be a great idea to **create something tangible that shows off technical skills**.
 Thanks for the kick in the butt—I probably needed it more than I realized!